Parker (1984 film)

-Parker is a 1984 British crime film directed by Jim Goddard and starring Bryan Brown, Cherie Lunghi and Kurt Raab, in which a British businessman disappears on a visit to Germany.
-The film premiered at the MIFED international film and multimedia market in Milan on 1 November 1984 before being released theatrically in the UK on 3 May 1985.
+Parker is a 1984 British crime film directed by Jim Goddard and starring Bryan Brown, Cherie Lunghi and Kurt Raab, in which British businessman David Parker disappears on a visit to Germany.
+The film premiered at the MIFED (Mercato internazionale del film e del documentario) international film and multimedia market in Milan on 1 November 1984 before being released theatrically in the UK on 3 May 1985.